textpattern/textpattern/README.txt

 * Extract the Textpattern files to your site (in the web root, or a subdirectory).
 The top-level index.php file should reside in this directory, as should the /textpattern/ and /rpc/ directories.
-* Ensure the root .htaccess file is transferred across correctly to your site.
+* Ensure the top-level .htaccess file is transferred to your site.
 The file is hidden by default on some operating systems, including OS X. Most FTP clients and IDEs have an option to show these hidden files.
-Otherwise, you can temporarily show hidden files in OS X by using the Terminal.app - follow these instructions:
+Otherwise, you can temporarily show hidden files in OS X by using the Terminal.app - follow these
+  instructions:
     http://textpattern.com/hidden-files-osx
-* Create or establish the existence of a working MySQL database along with valid username and password credentials, then load /textpattern/setup/ (or /subdirectory/textpattern/setup/) in your browser to start the installation process and follow the directions.
+* Create or verify the existence of a working MySQL database with valid username and password, then load /textpattern/setup/
+  (or /subdirectory/textpattern/setup/) in your browser to start the installation process and follow the directions.
 * When the installation is complete, remove the /textpattern/setup/ directory